Helen Walinski-Kiehl MBACP

-I invite prospective clients to an initial hour's meeting, where we discuss the issues they want to work with, and their expectations from counselling or supervision.
+I invite prospective you to an initial hour's meeting, to discuss the issues you want to work with, and your expectations from counselling or supervision.

 If we both feel counselling is appropriate, and that we can work together, I would draw up a contract for us both to sign.
 We would discuss a likely timescale for our work at the initial meeting, and regularly review the progress being made, as our work progresses.

-To be effective, counselling requires commitment from both client and counsellor, and some sessions may be challenging or painful.
-A contract may cover just a few weeks, or continue over several months, according to the issues a client brings, and the depth and amouint of work they want to do.
-I do not promise "quick fix" solutions, but aim to help people to make fundamental changes which will be of lasting benefit in their life.
-I offer all my clients my full commitment to the work we will do together to bring these about - however long this takes.
+To be effective, counselling requires commitment from both you and your counsellor.
+Some sessions will be challenging, and maybe painful.
+A contract may cover just a few weeks, or continue over several months, according to the issues you bring, and the depth and amouint of work you want to do.
+I do not promise "quick fix" solutions, but aim to help you to make fundamental changes which will be of lasting benefit in your life.
+I offer you my full commitment to the work we will do together to bring these about - however long this takes.